 Essentially, "pet therapy" refers to guided human-animal interactions that are meant to help improve people's quality of life.

 What Pet Therapy Can Do for Seniors

 Having animals around can benefit seniors in a whole host of ways.
 For instance, walking a dog is obviously good exercise.
 Feeding, brushing, and caring for a pet can also help a senior feel needed and purposeful.
 Plus, the total acceptance and unconditional love that animals give can go a long way toward lowering people's stress levels and helping shift their focus away from their own problems.
-Indeed, animal-assisted therapy in nursing homes is becoming increasingly widespread as more and more studies confirm its effectiveness in combating loneliness and depression in older adults.1, 2
+Indeed, animal-assisted therapy in nursing homes is becoming increasingly widespread as studies like those in the Journals of Gerontology Series A: Biological Sciences and Medical Sciences and Current Gerontology and Geriatrics Research confirm its effectiveness in combating loneliness and depression in older adults.

 Take patients suffering from dementia for example.
 Research has found that animals can reduce agitation and stress in people with this condition.
-In one study, having a specially trained dog come to live in an Alzheimer's care unit resulted in a significant drop in behavioral issues among the residents.3 And a separate study found that Alzheimer's patients living in nursing homes got more nutrition and gained more weight when fish aquariums were set up in the facility for residents to look at during meal times.4
+In a study in the Western Journal of Nursing Research, having a specially trained dog come to live in an Alzheimer's care unit resulted in a significant drop in behavioral issues among the residents.
+And a separate study in the Western Journal of Nursing Research found that Alzheimer's patients living in nursing homes got more nutrition and gained more weight when fish aquariums were set up in the facility for residents to look at during meal times.

 Animal-assisted therapy benefits for seniors can also include: